Cisco Tetration overview

 A. Yes.
 Customers can sign an additional service contract with Cisco Advanced Services to help with deployment and operations, continually optimize the data center applications environment, and reduce security risks related to internal and external threats over the life of the subscription.

 Cisco Services experts have deep experience and cross-technology expertise in data center operations, security, networking, and Hadoop.
 They also collaborate with Cisco Tetration engineering teams.

 Q. Who can sell the Cisco Tetration Analytics platform?

 A. Any Cisco partner can sell Cisco Tetration Analytics.
 There is no specific Cisco Authorized Technology Partner (ATP) requirement.

 Q. Can partners install the Cisco Tetration Analytics platform?

-A. Right now, Cisco Tetration Analytics is bundled with the Cisco Advanced Services quick-start service to support integration and optimization of the solution in customer environments.
+A. Right now, Cisco Tetration Analytics is bundled with the Cisco Advanced Services quick start service to support integration and optimization of the solution in customer environments.
 Partners can expand on these basic services by getting educated about Cisco Tetration Analytics.
-After they are educated about Cisco Tetration Analytics deployment and operations, they will be authorized to perform the full installation.
+After becoming educated about Cisco Tetration Analytics deployment and operations, they will be authorized to perform the full installation.

 Q. What skill sets should partners look for in installation engineers?